scalameta/scalafmt/docs/configuration.md

     be excluded
 - (since 3.8.4) `excludePostfix`, unless set to `true` explicitly, will also apply the rule to `Term.Select` trees specified without a dot
+- (since 3.8.4) `excludeMatch`, if set to `false` explicitly and if the dialect enables `allowMatchAsOperator` (such as Scala 3), will also apply the rule to `Term.Match` trees specified without a dot

 ```scala mdoc:scalafmt
 rewrite.rules = [AvoidInfix]